jharring9/wager-wire/README.md

 # Wager Wire

 ### To do
-- Merge "your profile" and "user profile" -- use same /me/ as bet view
 - Update wager flow UI
 - Fix week 5 game dates in DB
 - replace all alerts with notifications